Visual Effects Cost: The Numbers You Need to Know

 In this piece, we break down the costs associated with VFX production, animation, shooting, and CGI.
 We will also share tips on how to save money on visual effects, and explore how artificial intelligence (AI) and solutions like ActionVFX can offer significant cost efficiencies.

-If creating visual effects from scratch isn't your goal, you can reduce costs with ActionVFX's curated library of over 7,000 high-quality, high-resolution stock footage elements.
+If creating visual effects from scratch isn't your goal, you can reduce costs with ActionVFX's curated library of over 9,500 high-quality, high-resolution stock footage elements.
 Visual effects are delivered in 2K, 4K, 6K, and 10-12 Bit ProRes, and shot from multiple angles.
-By subscribing to AVFX+, you get instant access to more than $19,000 worth of assets and discounts up to 40%.
-Don't like it within the first 30 days?
-We'll give you a full refund!
+By becoming a subscriber, you get instant access to the ActionVFX Essentials Catalogue, containing some of our best-selling assets, and can spend your credits on the 2D or 3D assets you need.

 Here's a breakdown of typical VFX pricing:

-Different visual effects in use, ActionVFX Featured Studio: Animism
+Different VFX in use, ActionVFX Featured Studio: Animism

 Cost of Smaller Scale and Simple VFX